PassiveLogic/differentiable-swift-examples/README.md

 - [BasicGradientDescent](Sources/BasicGradientDescent/main.swift): How to perform gradient descent optimization in Swift.

+## Benchmarks

+A motivating benchmark of a building thermal model, optimized via gradient descent, is implemented in several languages and frameworks to compare against differentiable Swift in the [Benchmarks](Benchmarks/) directory.

 ## Differentiable Swift resources

 If you want to learn more about differentiable Swift, there are a variety of resources out there.
 The API has changed over time,